DZRB-AM: History

 PBS announced that Radyo ng Bayan & its provincial AM stations will undergo a major rebranding, merging with the "Radyo Pilipinas" brand by June 5, 2017.
 It was followed by the launching of Radyo Pilipinas Dos 918 kHz on September 18, 2017.
 Radyo Pilipinas's overseas counterpart (DZRP), which originally used the brand since the 1990s, remained on air but added "Worldwide" to avert confusion.

 On May 5, 2018, Radyo Pilipinas' "TeleRadyo"-formatted video streaming channel began its simulcast over People's Television Network (PTV) nationwide and also streamed live via PTV's official Facebook account, with programs such as Cabinet Report sa TeleRadyo (airing every Friday) and Tutok Erwin Tulfo (airing from Mondays to Fridays).
 However, a few weeks later, both programs were cancelled in favor of infomercial programming as a preparation for the launch of Chinese TV programs on PTV until it was eventually cancelled in 2019.
 However, its TeleRadyo Channel resumed on September 13, 2023, replacing Salaam TV on PTV digital subchannel.

 Under the new PBS Director-General Fernando "Dindo" Amparo Sanga, since September 2024, Radyo Pilipinas has rebranded its sub-brand as Radyo Pilipinas - Radyo Publiko on December 31, 2024 (New Year's Eve).
 Minor schedule changes and the launching of new programs began on January 6, 2025.

-From February 17, 2025, its sister station 104.3 The Capital began simulcasting selected news programming from Radyo Pilipinas - Radyo Publiko.
+From February 17, 2025, its sister station 104.3 The Capital began simulcasting selected news programming from Radyo Pilipinas - Radyo Publiko, along with content from sister stations Sports Radio and Radyo Magasin.
+From July 6, 2026, Radyo Pilipinas - Radyo Publiko went off air due to technical adjustments of its transmitter.